kurtsson/jekyll-multiple-languages-plugin/README.md

   - /_i18n/de/pagename/blockname.md
   - /_i18n/fr/pagename/blockname.md

+## Usage
+### Translating strings
-To add a string to your site use one of these
+To add a translated string into your web page use one of these liquid tags:

 ```liquid
 {% t key %}